On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of unpolarized proton and deuteron

-The gluon PDF is one of poorly known parton distributions in the proton because available data constrain weakly the quantity $g(x,\mu_F)$, particularly for $x$ greater than 0.5~\cite{Abt:2020mnr,Sirunyan:2017azo}.
-In the high-$x$ region, the gluon density is usually parameterized as $g(x, \mu_F)\sim (1-x)^L$, and values of $L$ extracted from global fits differ considerably from each other.
+The available data constrain weakly the gluon distribution function in the proton, $g(x,\mu_F)$\footnote{Which is also referred to as $f^{g} (x,\mu)$ }, for $x$ greater than 0.5 \cite{Abt:2020mnr,Sirunyan:2017azo}.
+In the high-$x$ region, the gluon density is usually parameterized as $g(x,\mu_F)\sim (1-x)^L$, and values of $L$ extracted from global fits differ considerably from each other.
 In particular, obtained results for $L$ vary from 3 to 11 at $\mu_F^2=1.9$ GeV$^2$~\cite{Abdolmaleki:2019tbb}.
 In Fig.~\ref{OCFg.1}(a), the NLO gluon densities from the CT14, MSTW2008 and HERAPDF20 sets of PDFs are compared.
 One can see sizable difference between these predictions for large $x$.
 Note also that the uncertainty bands resulting from the PDF fits are quite large in the region $x>0.5$, see e.g. Fig.~\ref{fig:unpolarized}(a).

 To improve the situation with large $x$, one needs precise data on the heavy flavor production at energies not so far from the production threshold.
 Concerning the open charm production in $pp$ collisions, the corresponding cross-sections are poorly known for $\sqrt{s}<27$~GeV~\cite{Lourenco:2006vw,Accardi:2016ndt}.\footnote{On the contrary, the $J/\psi$ production cross-section is known well enough practically down to the threshold, see Fig.~\ref{fig:csec}.} In this region, only three hundred events on $D$ meson production in $pA$ collisions are presently available \cite{Lourenco:2006vw}.
 Unfortunately, these results have large uncertainties, and we can only estimate the order of magnitude of the $pp\rightarrow c\bar{c}X$ cross-section at $\sqrt{s}\approx 20$~GeV.
 For this reason, future studies of the open charm production at SPD in $pp$, $pd$ and $dd$ collisions for $\sqrt{s}\leq 27$~GeV are of special interest.
 In particular, they will allow to reduce significantly the present uncertainties in the gluon density (as well as in $\alpha_s$ and $c$-quark mass, $m_c$) at a GeV scale, especially for high $x$.